honest comparison

 Better to know what you're trading off than discover it after switching.
 Three honest gaps.

-• Native on-demand video hosting
+• On-demand video hosting built in

 • More mature operator UI on edge cases